 Weight loss at any age can improve your sense of well-being, your body's functions and overall health.
 The Centers for Disease Control and Prevention notes that losing just 5 to 10 percent of your body weight -- about 10 to 20 pounds for a 200-pound person -- can improve your blood pressure, blood cholesterol and blood sugar levels.
-As a 60-year-old woman, weight loss may come more gradually than it did in your youth, but the positive effects are undeniable.
+As a 60-year-old person assigned female at birth (AFAB), weight loss may come more gradually than it did in your youth, but the positive effects are undeniable.
 The typical weight-loss tactics -- moderating portions, choosing foods with a high nutritional quality, and becoming more physically active -- don't change as you age.

 Principles of Weight Loss

 A calorie deficit helps you lose weight no matter how old you are.
 Consume 3,500 calories fewer than you burn to lose 1 pound.
 If you create a deficit of 250 to 1,000 calories per day for a week, you'll end up 1/2 to 2 pounds lighter.

 As a 60-year-old person AFAB, you most likely burn fewer calories than a person half your age.
 You have less muscle mass from the natural effects of aging, which lowers the number of calories your body burns per day.
 Exercise and other daily physical activity can help you burn more, though.
 An average, sedentary people AFAB at age 60 burn 1,600 calories; but if they are moderately active, that number increases to 1,800.
 If you're highly active, you could burn as many as 2,200 calories per day.